Hi, I'm Isabel

 I can’t serve from an empty cup

-I had heard this expression before, but never understood how true it was until I neglected ā€˜what fills my cup’.
+I had heard this expression before, but never understood how true it was until I neglected ‘what fills my cup’.
 Through motherhood, I learned how important it is to incorporate time for myself to stay healthy and happy.
-So I rewired myself that taking time to do what I love and care for myself is necessary to ensure I feel well and I can take care of my loved ones and be joyful and present with them.
+So I rewired myself that taking time to do what I love and care for myself is necessary to ensure I feel well, and I can take care of my loved ones and be joyful and present with them.

 I am not alone in this

-Although I often felt alone during the beginning of transformation (which I later learned is defined as ā€˜matrescence’), I was assured that my feelings of losing ā€˜my old self’, being overwhelmed by my new responsibilities, and craving a different lifestyle since ā€˜my priorities had shifted’ weren’t unique to me in many conversations I started having with other modern moms.
+Although I often felt alone during the beginning of transformation (which I later learned is defined as ‘matrescence’), I was assured that my feelings of losing ‘my old self’, being overwhelmed by my new responsibilities, and craving a different lifestyle since ‘my priorities had shifted’ weren’t unique to me in many conversations I started having with other modern mothers.
 These conversations helped me realize what an amazing and special time motherhood is.
 And how grateful I am to experience it.
+And I’m here to support you with navigating this life-changing transition.

 What have I learned?